jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 {{ end }}
 ```

 This is similar to [Hugo's example](https://gohugo.io/content-management/toc/#template-example-toc-partial) but just tweaked a bit.
-I'm not looking to do anything too fancy with it just yet, but maybe later on.
+I'm not looking to do anything too fancy with the styling just yet, but maybe later on.

 Previewing it by `hugo serve` we should get something that appears as below.